Main-Travelled Roads: Style

-Main-Travelled Roads establishes Garland's unique writing style and voice, one the author describes as "veritism."
+Garland described his style as "veritism".
 In Garland's words, the 'veritist' aims at "the truthful statement of an individual impression corrected by reference to the fact".
-In "A Son of the Middle Border", Garland states, "I grew up on a farm and I am determined once for all to put the essential ugliness of its life into print. … I am a competent witness and I intend to tell the whole truth".
-In a 1939 letter to Ph.D. student Eldon Hill, Garland expands, "In truth I was an impressionist in that I presented life and landscape as I personally perceived them but I sought a deeper significance in the use of the word, I added a word which subtended verification".
+In a 1939 letter to Ph.D. student Eldon Hill, Garland wrote, "In truth I was an impressionist in that I presented life and landscape as I personally perceived them but I sought a deeper significance in the use of the word, I added a word which subtended verification".